MarkB19988/Security/README.md

 #### 8. Main Comnponents of the Organisational Disaster Recovery Plan

-if everything goes wrong what do you do? what are the components of a DRP justify why they are included what is a disaster? natural sabotage fire

 A Disaster Recovery Plan is a plan that is put in place to be followed in the event of a catastrophy to ensure that the company is able to recover as quickly as possible.
+A disater is any event that would cause Reboot Games to cease trading if this event were to occur.

+Some examples of disasters are:

+##### Fire
+If a fire was to spread throughout the building then not only would Reboot Games lose access its workplace but it could also cause significant data loss if the correct back up procedures were not in place.

+##### Sabotage
+Sabotage is the act of someone within the company doing something that would cause Reboot Games to stop trading.
+This could range from drestroying hardware, data or causing damage to the building or harm to personel.

 The main components of a disaster recovery plan are as follows:

 ##### Recovery Process